isaacyakl/new-breed-shopify-theme/README.md

 -  Add Back Order and Pre-Order Release date tag
 -  Turn off Back Order and Pre-Order if Release date tag is reached or item is in stock

+-  Add newbreed-image-not-available.jpg to collections and other items that generate a featured image (e.g. product image in product-template.liquid)
 -  Procedurally generate collection images using most popular product and a serverless function - https://www.youtube.com/watch?v=A0Ww-SU7K5E, https://acloudguru.com/blog/engineering/serverless-image-optimization-and-delivery, https://serverless-stack.com/chapters/dynamically-generate-social-share-images-with-serverless.html

 -  Discontinued products should only display in collections and featured sections if they are in stock